Smoking in Singapore

 Smoking in Singapore is subjected to restrictions enacted through various legislations such as the Smoking (Prohibition in Certain Places) Act, which was first enacted in 1970.

 Prevalence

-In the 2017 national health population survey conducted by the Ministry of Health and Health Promotion Board, it was found that 12% of the population surveyed, aged between 18 and 69, were daily smokers, drop from 18.3% in 1992.
+In the 2017 National Health Population Survey, conducted by the Ministry of Health and Health Promotion Board, it was found that 12% of the population surveyed, aged between 18-69 years, were daily smokers; a decline from 18.3% in 1992.

 Among the youths and young adults

 Smoking prevalence among students in secondary schools, polytechnics, and Institute of Technical Education dropped from 8% (survey period: 2011-13) to 4% (survey period: 2014-16).
 Among Singapore residents aged 18-29 years, 9.9% surveyed in 2017 smoked, a decline from 17.2% in 2007.
 The average age of smokers who started smoking daily was 18 years old in 2017.